MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-faq.md

 Yes, but depending on how you signed up to [!INCLUDE[d365fin](includes/d365fin_md.md)], your data can be deleted or preserved.
 For more information, see [Canceling [!INCLUDE[d365fin](includes/d365fin_md.md)]](madeira-cancel.md).

 ## <a name="where-do-i-go-if-i-have-questions"></a>Where do I go if I have questions?
-If you have questions about [!INCLUDE[d365fin](includes/d365fin_md.md)] that you can't find an answer for in this documentation, you can ask the Dynamics 365 for Financials community.
+If you have questions about [!INCLUDE[d365fin](includes/d365fin_md.md)] that you can't find an answer for in this documentation, you can ask the Dynamics 365 Business edition  community.
 For more information, see [Dynamics 365, Business edition community](https://community.dynamics.com/business).
 Also, our Support team post tips and tricks.
-For more information, see [Dynamics 365 for Financials Support Blog](https://blogs.msdn.microsoft.com/dyn365finsupport).
+For more information, see [Dynamics 365 Business edition  Support Blog](https://blogs.msdn.microsoft.com/dyn365finsupport).

 ## <a name="is-it-possible-to-extend-my-30-day-new-company-trial-period"></a>Is it possible to extend my 30-day “New Company” trial period?
 Yes.
 If you want to extend your trial, you should contact Microsoft at 1-888-477-7989 (US) or 1-800-741-9206 (Canada).
 NOTE:  It may take up to 2 business days to complete the trial extension process.